What Is Federal Work-Study?

 Students must accept both semesters or cancel both semesters.
 Students can accept the FWS amount reflected on their official Award or a smaller amount not less than $1500.
 FWS Awards are for both the Fall and Spring Semesters.
 For instructions on accepting your Award please see: Awards on Athena.

 To estimate how many hours you would need to work each week to earn your awarded amount please refer to the chart below.
-This chart is based on a pay rate of $7.90 per hour.
-All FWS students are encouraged to work at least 7 hours per week.
+All FWS students are encouraged to work at least 10 hours per week.
 Please see FWS Student Responsibilities for more information.

 Students who have accepted their FWS award will receive an e-mail from OSFA regarding how to access the FWS job list a few days after they accept the award in Athena.
 It is the student's responsibility to apply for and be hired in an FWS position before the deadline stated on the FWS jobs list.
 Students cannot be hired for more than one FWS position.

 The University of Georgia's Federal Work-Study Program also participates in the America Reads Program which is dedicated to helping our community's elementary school students become better readers.
 This position is listed on the FWS job list.
 For information about the program please visit our America Reads Web site.